West Central Florida

 ARRL West Central Florida Section Manager

-(For the full PDF version of this newsletter go to http://arrlwcf.org/home/the-wcf-section-presser-arrl-west-central-florida-section-news/)
+For the PDF version of this newsletter you may download and read offline go to http://arrlwcf.org/home/the-wcf-section-presser-arrl-west-central-florida-section-news/

 35TH ANNUAL ARRL AND TAPR DIGITAL COMMUNICATIONS CONFERENCE BEING HELD IN THE WEST CENTRAL FLORIDA SECTION IN 2016.